 Top Things To Do

 You're spoilt for choice when it comes to hiking trails and places to explore around Tofino and Ucluelet.
 The Pacific Rim Park, which sits between the two coastal towns, is incredibly pretty with lush vegetation, rugged landscapes, and never-ending beaches.
 Most of the trails are fairly short (the longest is around 8km) but they do vary in elevation.
+There are also lots of hiking trails around Ucluelet, which sits about 30 minutes south of Tofino.
 We did the Wild Pacific Trail Lighthouse Loop in Ucluelet, and I can honestly say the landscapes were some of the most picturesque i've ever seen.

 This is Tofino's most popular beach, and you can see why.
 The beach stretches for 2.7 km and is located off the Pacific Rim Highway.
 You'll often catch surfers here, as well as small marine life due to the low tides.
 The landscape is so beautiful and this was probably my favourite beach that we visited.